cleocon/Job-Recommendation---1.1-Web-scraping/README.md

     html_e = requests.get(i)
     everyjobpage = BeautifulSoup(html_e.text, "html.parser")
     links_all =[a['href'] for a in everyjobpage.select('a[href]')]
+    #we found that every job posts links got a common terms as "token", so we use this to differentiate with other links that we scraped
     r = re.compile(r'.*token=')
     joblinks = list(filter(r.match, links_all))
     links.append(joblinks)